 The once high-flying biotech startup Theranos continues to be in the news, but for all the wrong reasons, serving as a cautionary tale to the next generation of entrepreneurs eyeing Silicon Valley careers.
-That context made a recent event at Stanford featuring two former Theranos employees, who joined the company fresh out of college, all the more poignant.
+That context made a recent event at Stanford featuring two former Theranos employees, who joined the company fresh out of college, all the more relevant.

 Tyler Shultz (Stanford, '13) and Erika Cheung (UC Berkeley, '13) were the courageous whistleblowers who alerted investigators about the fraudulent claims at the heart of blood-testing startup.
 On Jan.
 14, 2019, they recounted their experiences before hundreds Stanford students and others at the university for an event appropriately titled "Spilling the Blood of a Silicon Valley Unicorn."